Don't Miss the Forest for the Trees: Attentional Vision Calibration for Large Vision Language Models

-\textbf{MME-Fullset.} \Cref{fig:mme_full} compares the performance of various decoding methods on the MME-Fullset~\cite{fu2024mme} across 14 categories. \Ours generally outperforms other methods, achieving top performance in 7 categories for InstructBLIP and 11 categories for LLaVA 1.5.
-This demonstrates \Ours's effectiveness in enhancing understanding of visual information through attention calibration.
-However, both models see a decline in performance for the Count category with \Ours, and InstructBLIP shows poor OCR performance.
-Conversely, LLaVA 1.5 experiences significant OCR improvement with \Ours, indicating the method's variable impact across different models.
-Overall, \Ours provides consistent and superior results across most tasks compared to other methods.
+\paragraph{MME-Fullset.} \Cref{fig:mme_full} compares various decoding methods on the MME-Fullset benchmark~\citep{fu2024mme} across 14 categories. \Ours achieves top results in 7 categories for InstructBLIP and 11 for LLaVA-1.5.
+This indicates that \Ours enhances the model’s ability to extract and utilize informative visual features through attention calibration.
+Although both models experience a slight decline in the Count category with \Ours---and InstructBLIP shows lower performance on OCR tasks---LLaVA-1.5 sees significant OCR improvements, demonstrating that the impact of \Ours can vary across different models.
+Overall, \Ours delivers superior results across most tasks compared to the baselines.

-\textbf{AMBER.} \Cref{tab:AMBER} presents the results of InstructBLIP~\cite{dai2024instructblip} and LLaVA 1.5~\cite{liu2023visual} on the AMBER benchmark~\cite{wang2023llm}, which includes both generative tasks (detailed image descriptions) and discriminative tasks (answering questions about images).
-Both models show significant improvements in Accuracy and F1 scores in discriminative tasks using \Ours, outperforming the base, VCD~\cite{leng2023mitigating}, and M3ID~\cite{favero2024multi} methods.
-In generative tasks, \Ours continues to exhibit substantial gains, indicating its effectiveness in generating detailed image descriptions.
-Notably, there is a marked improvement in the Existence metric, highlighting the method's accuracy in detecting objects.
-Overall, both models achieve the highest performance across most metrics with \Ours. \Ours stands out with the highest AMBER score, indicating its comprehensive superiority in both generative and discriminative tasks. \cref{fig:amber} visualizes the performance of each decoding method across discriminative tasks in the AMBER benchmark.
+\paragraph{AMBER.} \Cref{tab:AMBER} shows results on the AMBER benchmark~\citep{wang2023llm}, which includes both generative and discriminative tasks. \Ours significantly improves discriminative performance (Accuracy and F1) for both InstructBLIP and LLaVA-1.5, outperforming Base, VCD, and M3ID.
+In generative tasks, it also achieves substantial gains, particularly in the Existence metric, indicating better object detection.
+Overall, \Ours enables both models to achieve the highest scores across most AMBER metrics.